gcanti/fp-ts/docs/modules/ReadonlyMap.ts.md

 ## toReadonlyArray

-Get a sorted of the key/value pairs contained in a map
+Get a sorted of the key/value pairs contained in a `ReadonlyMap`.

 **Signature**